Tong-ST/NCS/README.md

 ## Installation
 - Clone this git or download zip.
-- In addons folder copy `ncs` to your godot project addons.
+- In addons folder copy `ncs` or Download from [Release](https://github.com/Tong-ST/NCS/releases)
+- Put it into your godot project addons/ folder
-- Enable plugin via Project>Plugin>NCS
+- Enable plugin via Project->Plugin->NCS
-- Make sure `NCS` autoload enable via Project>Globals
+- Make sure `NCS` autoload enable via Project->Globals

 ## Use with AI Agents